MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 If Microsoft 365 Apps for enterprise is being updated directly from the Office CDN, the amount of network traffic to each computer is significantly less, because only the changed files need to be downloaded.
 The size of those updates can vary from 50 mb to 300 mb.
 These estimates are based on historical data from the past year or so of updates.

-## What tools to use to deploy Office 365 ProPlus
+## What tools to use to deploy Microsoft 365 Apps for enterprise
 There is no special guidance about what tools you can use to deploy Microsoft 365 Apps for enterprise in GCC High or DoD environments.

 To deploy Microsoft 365 Apps for enterprise, you can use the Office Deployment Tool along with a configuration.xml file.
 The Office Deployment Tool is a command line tool, so it can be used with scripts or batch files.
 The configuration.xml file contains the settings for the installation.
 For example, where to install Microsoft 365 Apps for enterprise from, whether to install the 32-bit or 64-bit version, which languages to install, and where Microsoft 365 Apps for enterprise should connect to get updates.
 For more information about the Office Deployment Tool and the configuration.xml file, see [Overview of the Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and [Configuration options for the Office Deployment Tool](configuration-options-for-the-office-2016-deployment-tool.md).